gneverov/circuitpython/README.md

 >>> await coro()
 ```
 This functionality requires that the expression "asyncio.repl_runner" evaluates to an asyncio `Runner` object.

-- **USB networking**: TinyUSB provides 3 kinds of USB network devices: RNDIS, ECM, and NCM.
-Only RNDIS works for me on Windows, and I haven't tried anything on Linux.
-All 3 kinds can be enabled through the `UsbConfig` class.
-However TinyUSB only compiles with NCM only or both ECM and RNDIS support.
-It doesn't compile with all three.
-Overall I wouldn't say this support is easy to use because of configuration issues on the host side.
-Additionally lwIP supports SLIP network interfaces, and running SLIP over a USB CDC is possibly a more reliable way to get networking over USB.
-However I don't know how to set up a SLIP interface on Windows.

 ## Acknowledgements
 Thanks to the authors of MicroPython, CircuitPython, Picolibc, and FreeRTOS for their awesome projects I was able to build upon.